mavryk-network/flexmasa/src/doc/daemons-upgrade.md

 The Daemons Upgrade Command
 ===========================

-Flexmasa ships with the `flexmasa` command-line application.
-This document deals with the `./flexmasa daemons-upgrade` sub-command.
+MavBox ships with the `mavbox` command-line application.
+This document deals with the `./mavbox daemons-upgrade` sub-command.

-One can use `./flexmasa daemons-upgrade --help` to see all the available options.
+One can use `./mavbox daemons-upgrade --help` to see all the available options.

 Accessing Mavryk Software
 -------------------------------------------------------------------------------